rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 ### Isaiah

+!!! info "St. Jerome (commentary on Isaiah)"
+    Isaiah should be called an evangelist rather than a prophet, because he describes all the mysteries of Christ and the church so clearly that one would think he is composing a history of what has already happened rather than prophesying what is to come.

 Isaiah is a prophet who lived in the 8th century BC, specifically around 739 BC through 701 BC.
 And, as if to parallel the canonical scriptures, the *Book of Isaiah* contains 66 chapters and